jostylr/event-when/README.md

 ---
 <a name="action"></a>
-### action(str name, handler, obj context) --> action handler
+### action(str name, f function, ) --> depends

-This allows one to associate a string with a handler for easier naming.
+This allows one to associate a string with handler primitive for easier naming.
 It should be active voice to distinguish from event strings.

 __arguments__

 * `name` This is the action name.
-* `handler` This is the handler-type object to associate with the action.
+* `f` The function action to take.
-* `context` The context to call the handler in.
+* `context` Either a string to call the scope from the emitter when invoking f or an object directly.

 __return__

 * 0 arguments.
 Returns the whole list of defined actions.
 * 1 argument.
-Returns the handler associated with the action.
+Returns the action object associated with the action.
 * 2 arguments, second null.
 Deletes associated action.
+Returns that deleted action object.
 * 2, 3 arguments.
-Returns created handler that is now linked to action string.
+Returns emitter.

 __example__